 Go for fabrics like organic cotton, hemp, linen (made from the flax plant), pinatex (natural leather made from pineapple leaves), or leather made from mushroom and Tencel (made from pulp).
 By choosing these kinds of fabric we’re avoiding both plastics and animal cruelty in what we wear.

-In our home, we donate our clothes to the charity or needy people when we’re no longer using them (mainly due to the size issues).
+In our home, we donate our clothes to charity or needy people when we’re no longer using them (mainly due to size issues).

 Give a new life:

 You can also reduce your carbon footprint by buying locally.
-This is because transporting or distributing causes more carbon emissions thus increases your carbon footprint.
+This is because transporting or distributing causes more carbon emissions thus increasing your carbon footprint.
 So, buy local as much as possible.

-There are many things that come to sustainable fashion.
+There are many things when it comes to sustainable fashion.
 Choose the ones which are more aligned to your goals because sometimes it is hard to get them all together in a single product.
 If you get to follow them all, that’s great.
 If not, don’t worry we can make changes slowly and steadily.

 So, before making your purchase, try to keep the above list in your mind.
 This is all about Sustainable Fashion!

-Now I’ll guide you by making you aware of some of the ethical clothing brands which are already in the sustainable path and the ones which are moving towards it.
+Now I’ll guide you by making you aware of some of the ethical clothing brands which are already on the sustainable path and the ones which are moving towards it.

 9 Ethical clothing brands around the world:

-Their factories use 70% of its energy from renewable resource i.e., solar power.
-Their primary fabrics are sustainable like Tencel, Organic cotton and deadstock fabric.
+Their factories use 70% of their energy from renewable resources i.e., solar power.
+Their primary fabrics are sustainable like Tencel, Organic cotton, and deadstock fabric.
 Not only that but they also use 100% recycled materials for the packaging.
 Awesome, isn’t it?

-There is a myth when you’re going for the sustainable fashion you’ve to sacrifice the style and the colour.
+There is a myth when you’re going for sustainable fashion you’ve to sacrifice the style and the color.
 This is not the case in VETTA.
-Here, you can able to get a wide range of collections with more colours and not just black or white.
+Here, you can able to get a wide range of collections with more colors and not just black or white.
 Do check out their collections to know their style.

 They are great at recycling plastic bottles to use in their fabrics.
 In fact, 1.8 million plastic bottles are recycled by them annually.
 They are only using Low-impact dyes, biodegradable fabric softeners.
 Not only that, Alternative apparel uses 60K lbs of organic cotton annually over conventional cotton.